SfTI-Robotics/Code-Comparison/Double DQN/README.md

         self.target_model.set_weights(self.model.get_weights())

 ```
 Using the Keras function `set_weights()`, the weights are updated in the .h5 file.
-This is updated after every episode
+This is updated after every episode It causes overestimation, updating alot at beginning you get alot of bad q values but do get better towards end.This uses more computational power.

 #### Pendulum
 ```